niemopen/niem-naming-design-rules/ndr6src.md

 ## 6.2 Conformance target assertions

 It is often helpful for an artifact to contain an assertion of the kind of thing it is supposed to be.
 These assertions can inform both people and tools.
-The *Conformance Targets Attribute Specification* [[CTAS-v3.0]](#ref) defines an attribute that, when it appears in an XML document, asserts the document conforms to one or more conformance targets.
+The *Conformance Targets Attribute Specification* [CTAS](#ref) defines an attribute that, when it appears in an XML document, asserts the document conforms to one or more conformance targets.
 Specifically, this is the [effective conformance targets attribute](#def), which is the first occurrence (in document order) of the attribute `{https://docs.oasis-open.org/niemopen/ns/specification/conformanceTargets/6.0/}conformanceTargets`.

-For XSD, NIEMOpen makes use of [[CTAS-v3.0]](#ref) to indicate whether a [schema document](#def) is intended to represent a reference, extension, or subset namespace.
+For XSD, NIEMOpen makes use of [CTAS](#ref) to indicate whether a [schema document](#def) is intended to represent a reference, extension, or subset namespace.
 For example, a [reference schema document](#def) contains the conformance target assertion shown in [example 6-1](#ex6-1) below:

 ```
 <xs:schema